mcguffin/wp-robocrop/README.md

 Smart image cropping in WordPress.

 Before uploading an image this plugin finds a good cropping rectangle.
-If there are faces in the picture, it attempts to find a crop with as many faces as possible included and as few faces as possible cut in half.

 Requires at least WP 4.4